drop (noun, verb) /drɑp/ LISTEN

 In pop culture

 In electronic music, a drop is a point when a switch of rhythm or bass line occurs and usually follows a recognizable build section and break.
 Although it is commonly used now in electronic dance music, the drop was first popularized by rock ‘n’ roll musicians in the ’60s and ’70s.
 A well-known drop occurs in the Led Zeppelin song “Dazed and Confused.”
-You can listen to the whole song and read the lyrics here:
+You can listen to the whole song here:

 Did you know?